Optimize images in SharePoint Online modern site pages

 Use the Page Diagnostics for SharePoint tool to analyze image optimization

-The Page Diagnostics for SharePoint tool is a browser extension for Chrome and Microsoft Edge version 77 or later you can use to analyze SharePoint both modern and classic publishing site pages.
+The Page Diagnostics for SharePoint tool is a browser extension for the new Microsoft Edge (https://www.microsoft.com/edge) and Chrome browsers that analyzes both SharePoint Online modern portal and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit Use the Page Diagnostics tool for SharePoint Online.

 When you analyze a SharePoint modern site with the Page Diagnostics for SharePoint tool, you can see information about large images in the Diagnostic tests pane.